bertreb/pimatic-stats/README.md

 * ${stats device id}.variables        - number of variables.
 Devices specific and custom
 * ${stats device id}.pages            - number of pages
 * ${stats device id}.groups           - number of groups
-* ${stats device id}.size      	      - the size of the Pimatic system,  based on total number of devices, rules, variables, pages and groups
+* ${stats device id}.index      	    - the size of the Pimatic system,  based on total number of devices and rules
 * ${stats device id}.pluginsOutdated  - number of outdated Plugins.
 This is checked every day at midnight.
+* ${stats device id}.database         - number of errors in the pimatic database.
+The number of errors is shown or if none "ok".
+This is checked every day at midnight.
 * ${stats device id}.pimaticOutdated  - whether Pimatic is outdated.
 This is checked every day at midnight.
 * ${stats device id}.nodeVersion      - actual Node version Pimatic is using

 In the GUI an attribute becomes visible when added in the device config.
+When you remove errors in the database the number of errors shown in this device is not updated until midnight.

 ---------